Photogad/iOS_Change_Log/readme.md.md

 import CLGChangeLog
 ```
 #### Initialization
-*CLGChangeLogManager* is the class that manage all of the logic, you must provide the controller
+*CLGChangeLogManager* is the class that manage all of the logic, you must provide the view controller where you want the eventually show the popup
 ```swift
 import CLGChangeLog